neurodroid/stimfit/doc/sphinx/manual/python.rst

 If you are new to ``Python``, I suggest that you first have a look at the [Python-tutorial]_.
 If that is not enough, abundant documentation is freely available on the [Python-website]_.
-If you are new to ``Stimfit``, I recommend going through the tutorial in chapter 1 of this manual first.
+If you are new to `Stimfit <http://www.stimfit.org>`_, I recommend going through the tutorial in chapter 1 of this manual first.

 The Python shell
 ================

-When you start up ``Stimfit``,  you will find an embedded Python shell in the lower part of the program window.
+When you start up `Stimfit <http://www.stimfit.org>`_,  you will find an embedded Python shell in the lower part of the program window.
 From this shell, you have full access to the Python interpreter.
 For instance, you could type: